esgoty/DL-Streamer-FER-on-Videocalls/README.md

-# AI based Real-time emotion recognition System (Client-Server Architecture)
+# Real-time emotion recognition on Intel DL Streamer

 This repository contains the final project for SPAZ's CEIA final project.